Chart Color Schemes

 An assessment of population growth drivers in Dapto - Avondale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Dapto-Avondale's population, according to AreaSearch's analysis, was around 24,823 as of August 2025.
-This figure reflects an increase of 628 people since the 2021 Census, which reported a population of 24,195.
-The change is inferred from the estimated resident population of 24,796 in June 2024 and an additional 185 validated new addresses since the Census date.
-This level of population results in a density ratio of 438 persons per square kilometer.
-Dapto-Avondale's growth rate of 2.6% since the census is within 2.2 percentage points of the non-metro area's growth rate of 4.8%.
-Population growth was primarily driven by interstate migration, contributing approximately 39.6% of overall population gains during recent periods.
+Dapto-Avondale's population, as of Aug 2025, is approximately 24,823.
+This figure represents a 628-person increase since the 2021 Census, which recorded a population of 24,195.
+The change was inferred from ABS estimates of 24,796 in June 2024 and an additional 185 validated new addresses post-Census.
+This results in a density ratio of 438 persons per square kilometer.
+Dapto-Avondale's growth rate of 2.6% since the Census is within 2.2 percentage points of the non-metro area (4.8%).
+Population growth was primarily driven by interstate migration, contributing approximately 39.6% of overall population gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics project an above median growth for Australia's non-metropolitan areas.
-Dapto-Avondale is expected to increase by 3,365 persons to 2041, with a total increase of 13.3% over the 17 years.
+By 2041, Dapto-Avondale is projected to increase by 3,365 persons, representing a total increase of 13.3% over the 17-year period.

 Frequently Asked Questions - Population